-Watercraft 16 feet or longer and/or operated by a motor with 10 horsepower or more are required to be inspected for aquatic invasive species and to display a valid aquatic invasive species permit sticker prior to launching or operating on Lake Whatcom or Lake Samish (BMC 12.12.280
+In 2013, watercraft 16 feet or longer and/or operated by a motor with 10 horsepower or more were required to be inspected for aquatic invasive species and to display a valid aquatic invasive species permit sticker prior to launching or operating on Lake Whatcom or Lake Samish (BMC 12.12.280

 and WCC 2.27A

 Aquatic invasive species can easily be spread to new waters by watercraft that are being transported from one waterbody to another.
 Once invasive species become established they can result in significant impacts and management costs.
 By inspecting boats before they launch we can prevent the introduction of new invasive species to Lake Whatcom and Lake Samish.
 Please do your part to protect Whatcom County waters and plan ahead for mandatory boat inspections.

 Annual Permit ($50) includes unlimited inspections (valid through Dec.
 31)

 3-Day Pass ($20) includes unlimited inspections (valid for 3 consecutive days)

 Annual Permit ($10) includes unlimited inspections (valid through Dec.
 31)

 - Pre-Season Inspections: at the City of Bellingham's Natural Resources Office located at 2200 Nevada Street, Bellingham, WA 98229.
 Call (360) 778-7975 to make an appointment.

 - Bloedel Donovan: 2214 Electric Ave, Bellingham, WA 98229, 5 a.m. - 9 p.m., or dawn to dusk, 7 days a week (Starting April 26, 2014)